Igfig/redux-obtain/docs/pagination.md

 `redux-obtain` makes a bunch of assumptions about how your endpoint will respond.

-1. Pagination details are sent to your endpoint in the request body through a POST request.
+1. Pagination details are sent to your endpoint in the URL params.
+This can be any kind of request (GET, POST, etc).
 2. Sending `offset: 0` and `limit: 100` in the request body will have the endpoint respond with the first 100 results
 3. Sending `orderBys: [{ column: 'columnKey', direction: 'ASC' }]` to the endpoint will result in the results being sorted on the column `columnKey` in an Ascending order.
 4. The endpoint responds with a `totalCount` field which contains an integer that indicates the total number of entries this paginated resources has.